jasonshamayev/MyHealthApp/README.md

 -Enter amount of servings
 -User can pick food choice from spinner
 -User can press on New Food to add custom food.
--User press on next to display servings
+-User press on next to display added calories
 -User press on done to display current total of calories